Drax Power Station: Full firing with biomass

 The Shepherd Building Group was contracted to construct the biomass handling and storage facilities at Drax, with RPS Group as the civil engineer.
 The design included automated rail to storage handling, screening and storage facilities consisting of four 50 by 63 m high by wide storage domes with a capacity of 110000 m3.
 The concrete dome technology was supplied by E & D Company, PLLC (trading as Engineering System Solutions, ES2) and Dome Technology LLC.

 By July 2013 one firing unit had been converted, and was reported to be functioning correctly; by 2013 the conversion of the second and third units was scheduled for 2014 and during or before 2016 respectively.
 The second unit was converted by May 2014, initially co-firing an 85% biomass/coal mix due to limited biomass supply.

 In April 2014 Drax was awarded a renewable contract for difference (CFD) subsidy for biomass based power generation on another converted coal firing unit, but a third unit, which had been previously marked as eligible for CFD funding was excluded; Drax Group then legally challenged the decision, initially obtaining a ruling in its favour, which was overturned in the Court of Appeal.
 In July 2014 the High Court ruled in Drax's favour.

 Biomass conversion at Drax led to it requiring 82% of UK biomass imports from the US in 2014 (60% overall of all US wood pellet export), a large factor in a 40% yearly increase in biomass export from that country; US sourced imports represented 58% of Drax's biomass use in 2014, with 22% from Canada.

 A port facility in Baton Rouge, Louisiana was completed by April 2015.
 In mid-2015 Drax reached an agreement with Peel Ports to construct a 3 million ton per year biomass importation facility at the Port of Liverpool, estimated cost £100 million.
 The rail connected facility was to include 100,000 tonnes storage, and be constructed by Graham Construction.

 In September 2015 Drax Group and Infinis began a legal action against the UK government due to claimed insufficient notice being given about the withdrawal of a climate related tax exemption (see Climate Change Levy) – Drax claimed the change would reduce its earnings by £30 million.
 The claim was rejected by the High Court in February 2016.

 In December 2016 the European Competition Commission approved UK government subsidies for the conversion of the third unit to biomass burning.

-The Guardian reported, in December 2011, that the company intended to invest money with a view to doubling production of wood pellets by 2030.
+In 2024, Drax paid a penalty of £25 million to Ofgem after the regulator determined there was "an absence of adequate data governance and controls in place" regarding Canadian wood sources from April 2021 to March 2022.
+Ofgem found the breach was technical and not deliberate.